GBC Art Gallery

-The public is invited to view Beverly’s artwork in Greenfield Banking Company’s Art Gallery during May and June, 2016.
-The Art Gallery, located on the second floor of the Main Office, 1920 North State Street, Greenfield, IN is open to the public during normal business hours: M – Th, 9 – 5; Fri, 9 – 6; Sat, 9 – Noon.
+The public is invited to view Rebecca’s artwork in Greenfield Banking Company’s Art Gallery during September and October, 2016.
+The Art Gallery, located on the second floor of the Main Office, 1920 North State Street (SR 9), Greenfield, IN is open to the public during normal business hours: M – Th, 9 – 5; Fri, 9 – 6; Sat, 9 – Noon.

 || TOP ||